 According to the U.S. Attorney's Office for the District of Vermont, Frank Caraballo, 30, of Holyoke, Mass., must spend the rest of his life on supervised release after the 16-year sentence has been served.

-However, Caraballo is also facing murder charges for shooting Melissa Barratt, 31, on July 29, 2011, along East-West Road in Dummerston.
+In addition to the sentence rendered Thursday, Caraballo could end up spending the rest of his life in prison.
+He is also facing murder charges for shooting Melissa Barratt, 31, on July 29, 2011, along East West Road in Dummerston.

 "I am looking forward to working together on the pending homicide charge," she said.